Dinichthys/CrackMe/README.md

 ### Harder weakness

 The harder weakness was a resident program with 21h interrupt which change the ip register and change the returning value to origin program.
 I change ip in stack to jump to printing function with good result.
 I did it in program [crack.asm](crack.asm).
 Another weakness with resident program was changing the address of a string, that he print, from string with bad result to the string with good result.
 I did it in program [crack_2.asm](crack_2.asm).

+### Binary patch

+The [program](src/main.cpp) in folder [src](src) open the program '.COM' and change the byte meaning JE command to JMP command in the comparison of the passwords.
+So in every start of the program it started unlocking with every password.
+The changed program is located in [cracked.com](cracked.com).